-Bills of exchange or time drafts drawn on and accepted by a commercial bank, typically created from a letter of credit issued in a foreign trade transaction.
+Bills of exchange or time drafts drawn on and accepted by a commercial bank, typically created from a letter of credit issued in a foreign tradetransaction.

-- Maximum limit: forty percent (40%) of the portfolio; five percent (5%) with any one issuer - Issued by banks with total deposits of over one billion dollars (\$1,000,000,000) - Maximum maturity of one-hundred eighty (180) days - Twenty-five percent (25%) limitation to any one issuer - Credit requirement: A-1 or its equivalent or better by a Nationally Recognized Statistical Rating Organization (NRSRO) - Issued by banks from offices in the USA.
+- Maximum limit: Forty percent (40%) of the portfolio; five percent (5%) with any one issuer - Issued by banks with total deposits of over one billion dollars (\$1,000,000,000) - Maximum maturity of one-hundred eighty (180) days - Credit requirement: A-1 or its equivalent or better by a Nationally Recognized Statistical Rating Organization (NRSRO) - Issued by banks from offices in the USA.